An official website of the United States government

 In 2019, a DPAA investigation team traveled to Poland and surveyed several American aircraft crash sites in the area of Police, Poland.
 Investigators determined that one of these sites, located near the village of Katy, likely belonged to Wilcox’s aircraft.

-While investigating incidents near Police, local third-party researchers informed DPAA personnel that an elderly witness claimed to have seen three or four unknown airmen fall from the sky near the village in 1944.
+While investigating incidents near Police, local third-party researchers informed DPAA personnel that an elderly witness claimed to have seen three or four unknown airmen fall from the sky near the village of Budzien in 1944.
 Members of the German Luftwaffe buried the remains of the unknown airmen in unmarked graves in the village cemetery in Budzien.

 To identify Wilcox’s remains, scientists from DPAA used anthropological and dental analysis, as well as circumstantial evidence.